MED Dialogues

 Paolo Gentiloni

-Commissioner for Economy
+Commissioner for Economy, European Commission

 The European Union was severely hit by the COVID-19 pandemic but it proved to be capable of effectively tackling its socio-economic consequences.
 In March 2020, EU leaders suspended the Stability and Growth Pact (SGP) and, in July 2020, reached a historic agreement on the Next Generation EU (NGEU).
 The EU recovery measures are not only meant to revive the economy, but also to support the digital and green transitions, key drivers for the future prosperity of the region.
 At the same time, longer-term investment support for the twin transitions is needed: the EU Recovery and Resilience Facility will partially contribute to bridge investment needs until 2026, but – according to the European Commission – additional private and public investment in relation to the twin transitions and their policy objectives are estimated at nearly EUR 650 billion per year until 2030.
 The green transition alone will account for EUR 520 billion each year, or 80% of these needs, with nearly 60% of the total for climate and energy policy.
 The impact of the green transition across the Mediterranean region will be significant, in particular as regards sustainable investment and infrastructure.